 Seeing the positive changes to this once forsaken neighborhood impacted me in a way that very few of our travel experiences have.

-Be sure to check out our post “10 Reasons You Should Visit Medellin, Colombia”.
+Be sure to check out our post 10 Things to Love About Medellin, Colombia.

 7. Sand Surfing in Huacachina

 On our way to Machu Picchu we stopped at a tiny oasis town called Huacachina.
 It is basically a small lake surrounded by huge sand dunes.